koenvanzuijlen/giantbomb-show-dl/README.md

 ## How to

-The easiest way to run this tool is to use NPX, which requires [Node.js](https://nodejs.org/) to be installed.
+The easiest way to run this tool is to use NPX, which requires [Node.js](https://nodejs.org/) (version 15 or later) to be installed.

 ```shell
 npx giantbomb-show-dl --api_key <YOUR_API_KEY> --show "Unprofessional Fridays" --dir "~/Downloads/GiantBomb"